 The ISPS Board is composed of seven members who are elected by ballot, by the ISPS membership, every year.
 The ISPS Board is made up of people with a wide range of interests and experience, all of whom donate their time voluntarily, and all of whom are highly committed to the common aim of advancing education, training and knowledge of mental health professionals in the treatment and prevention of psychotic mental disorders for the public benefit.

-Melissa is a Clinical Psychologist working in private practice and as an honorary Research Fellow at the University of Queensland Centre for Clinical Research.
+Melissa is a Clinical Psychologist who works as a senior psychologist in a Early Psychosis team and in private practice.
+She is also an Honorary Research Fellow at the University of Queensland Centre for Clinical Research.
 She has a special interest in the area of early psychosis and is currently researching hallucinatory experiences in the general population.
+Melissa is also a member of the ISPS International Executive Committee.

 Lyn has completed her BA (hons) Psychology & communication & cultural studies.
 She lives in Western Australia where she works as a Lecturer and Lived Experience Academic within the school of OT & SW at Curtin University, and is a member of the senior management team at Richmond Wellbeing where her role of Strategic Recovery Advisor and Hearing Voices Liaison keeps her busy.
 Lyn’s teaching and research interests are: mental health recovery, hearing voices, meaningfully incorporating lived experience into the education of professionals and supporting staff toward building deeply reflective practice.